doomvox/raku-study/notes/meeting_2021oct24.md

                 git push -u origin <branch_name>
                 ```

-            8.  github create issue (if you haven't already)
+            8.  github generate pullrequest

-                1.  need the issue number for next step
+                1.  have issue number already: #765

-            9.  github generate pullrequest

-                1.  using gh (gnome-terminal, not emacs shell):
+                2.  using gh (gnome-terminal, not emacs shell):

                     ```sh
                     gh pr create --title "new test of multi-dispatch with where clauses" --body "Fixes #765"
                     ```

-                2.  makes you answer questions
+                3.  makes you answer questions

                     1.  first choose the parent repo